2013-2014 ASUG Board of Directors

 In his current role, Bosco oversees and is responsible for Day & Zimmermann’s information technology organization and is responsible for leading the optimization of the company’s ERP (enterprise resource planning) system.
 In this capacity, he is charged with establishing greater efficiency, productivity, and competitive advantage by having technology enable business process improvements and innovation.
 Bosco is also a member of Day & Zimmermann’s Leadership Council, which makes decisions regarding overall company strategy, policy, and investment.

-Outside of Day & Zimmermann, Bosco serves as Director on the Board of Directors for ASUG (Americas' SAP Users' Group).
+Outside of Day & Zimmermann, Bosco serves as Director on the Board of Directors for Americas' SAP Users' Group (ASUG).

-Bosco holds a Bachelor of Science degree in Accounting and Computer science from LaSalle University.
+Bosco holds a Bachelor of Science in accounting and computer science from LaSalle University.

-Timothy Graven (T.J.) is the Vice President and Chief Information Officer at Brown-Forman Corporation in Louisville, Kentucky.
+T.J.
+Graven is the Vice President and Chief Information Officer at Brown-Forman Corporation in Louisville, Kentucky.
 In this position, he is responsible for providing technology vision and advocacy, leadership of the company’s global IT efforts, and defining priorities for fundamental organizational transformation.